-The Office of Diversity, Equity, and Inclusion (ODEI) is steadfast about aligning services and programs with the far-reaching goals of the strategic plan.
-A core focus of the ODEI unit is to identify, acknowledge, and address institutional practices that are exclusionary and upend a sense of belonging and access for any member of GRCC’s community.
+The Office of Diversity, Equity, and Inclusion aligns services and programs with the far-reaching goals of the strategic plan.
+A core focus of the ODEI unit is to identify, acknowledge, and address institutional practices that are exclusionary and instill a sense of belonging and access for any member of GRCC’s community.
 ODEI aims to accomplish this mission through initiatives that:

 - Use data-informed best practices in cultural competence;